conradolandia/mdanalysis-subprojects-branding/README.md

 ## Technical Specifications

 ### File Formats
-All logos are provided in three production-ready formats:
+All logos are provided in four production-ready formats:
 - **SVG** (Scalable Vector Graphics): For web applications and scalable print use
 - **PNG** (Portable Network Graphics): For digital applications requiring raster format
+- **JPG** (Joint Photographic Experts Group): For web use and social media with optimized compression
 - **PDF** (Portable Document Format): For high-quality print production

 ### Color Profile